Nova Scotia, Canada is a hotbed of business brilliance in key sectors that are driving the world’s economy.

 - Life Science Research Institute (LSRI), a research and business incubator

 - Over 70 companies – from medical devices to biopharmaceuticals

 - More than 30% of Canada’s top defense companies are in Nova Scotia contributing more than $600 million in annual revenues and more than 6,000 jobs

 - DND contributes $1 billion in annual revenues and more than 10,000 jobs.

 - Canada’s largest shipyard (Irving Shipyard)

-- Canada’s largest privately held military defence contractor (IMP Aerospace & Defence)
+- One of Canada’s largest privately held military defense contractor (IMP Aerospace & Defense)

 Click here for more information about Nova Scotia’s Aerospace & Defense sector.

 - Halifax has one of the highest concentrations of insurance industry firms and employment among urban centres across Canada

 - Halifax is home to some of the largest companies in the world: Citco Fund Services, Butterfield Fulcrum (Bermuda), Marsh (New York), Royal Sun Alliance (RSA), Admiral Insurance (UK), Flagstone Reinsurance Holdings Limited (Bermuda)